A Short Story About Love

 S5E07 - Five-Twenty-Ten

-• OLIVIA to Nina in 'A Short Story About Love': "When the day comes... if I don't remember this, I want you to try and build something with me again.
+"When the day comes... if I don't remember this, I want you to try and build something with me again.
 Don't give up on me.
 I love you, Nina."

-Olivia gave Nina a hug and a kiss in 'Five-Twenty-Ten', suggesting that they reformed a personal relationship.
+Olivia gave Nina a hug and a kiss in "Five-Twenty-Ten", suggesting that they reformed a personal relationship.